Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Visual classifications of morphology

 \subsection{Classification scheme}

-To prepare the \JWST NIRCam imaging for analysis, we first fit the images with a single \sersic profile using \galfit (\citealp{Peng_2002, Peng_2010}) for each stamp.
+To prepare the \JWST NIRCam imaging for analysis, we first fitted the images using a single \sersic profile with \galfit (\citealp{Peng_2002, Peng_2010}) for each stamp.
 Initial source detection relied on segmentation maps, which provided preliminary inputs for the \galfit routine.
 Following this, six of the authors of this work (J.M.E.S, C.B, S.P, C.P, J.C, J-B.J) visually classified all the galaxies in the sample.
-For increased robustness, the morphological classification process incorporated available image stamps, colour composites, residual images, and the best-fit \sersic indices.
+For increased robustness, the morphological classification process incorporated available image stamps, color composites, residual images, and the best-fit \sersic indices.
 Additionally, unsharp-masked versions of the images were also shown to the classifiers to enhance fine details and highlight distinct features that might otherwise be overlooked.
-To facilitate the classification process, given the large sample size of approximately 10,000 images, we used a custom classification tool for galaxy morphologies (\galclass\footnote{\url{https://github.com/spastras/galclass}}).
+To facilitate the classification process, given the large sample size of approximately 10,000 images, we used a custom classification tool for galaxy morphologies (\texttt{GalClass}; \citealp{Pastras_2025_galclass})\footnote{Available at \url{https://github.com/spastras/galclass}}.

 Our visual classification categorizes the galaxies in the sample based on their morphological features, emphasizing structural characteristics such as compactness, diskiness, interaction signatures, and lensing distortion.
 Below, we outline the main categories used in the classification:\\